 Don’t Stay Mad

 It’s no secret that people make things a bigger deal than necessary.
-Especially when someone is offended by something said or done to them, blowing things out or proportion happens pretty quickly.
+In fact, blowing things out of proportion is quite easy to do.

-Exasperating marital problems is actually quite easy.
-In fact, it can occur naturally if you find yourself alone with your thoughts after your husband has offended you.
-Because that’s when you stew in your frustration and hurt — basically convincing yourself over and over again that you are right and he is wrong.
-And if you stew long enough, you’ll likely become persuaded that the initial problem is worse than you ever thought possible.
-So what starts as a small to medium problem, quickly becomes a big fat problem.
+Us wives are no exception.
+Perhaps, we’re the worst at this (or the best?).
+Oh how often we stew in our frustration and hurt, convincing ourselves over and over again that we are right (and our husband is wrong!).
+And in all likelihood, if you stew long enough, you’ll become persuaded that the initial problem is actually worse than you ever thought possible.
+Thus what was a small to medium problem, quickly becomes a big fat problem.

 Stewing in Frustration